readthedocs/blog/migrate-configuration-v2.rst

 * **June 2023**: Email project owners with unsupported configurations once a week, along with an onsite notification to alert them of the deprecation.
 * **Monday, July 24, 2023**: Do the first brownout (temporarily enforce this deprecation) for 12 hours: 00:01 PST to 11:59 PST (noon)
-* **Monday, August 7, 2023**: Do a second brownout (temporarily enforce this deprecation) for 24 hours: 00:01 PST to 23:59 PST (midnight)
+* **Monday, August 14, 2023**: Do a second brownout (temporarily enforce this deprecation) for 24 hours: 00:01 PST to 23:59 PST (midnight)
+* **Monday, September 4, 2023**: Do a third and final brownout (temporarily enforce this deprecation) for 48 hours: 00:01 PST to 23:59 PST (midnight)
-* **Monday, September 4, 2023**: Fully remove support for building documentation without configuration file v2.
+* **Monday, September 25, 2023**: Fully remove support for building documentation without configuration file v2.

 Adding a configuration file
 ---------------------------